-VIRTUAL TRAINING HERO TIP #7

-BE QUIET ON PURPOSE!

-- 1 ONCE YOU ASK FOR A RESPONSE, YOUR PARTICIPANTS NEED TO:

-- → Hear it.

-- → Understand it.

-- → Think about it.

-- → Form a response.

-- Find the chat, annotation tools, or raise hand button

-- → Type it or unmute.
+VIRTUAL TRAINING HERO TIP #7 BE QUIET ON PURPOSE!
+ONCE YOU ASK FOR A GIVE THEM TIME.
+RESPONSE, YOUR Tell them HOW to respond: chat, annotate, PARTICIPANTS NEED TO: → Wait for ~75% of them to chat or annotate → Hear it. & once they do, → Understand it. → Call on them to share & explain! → Think about it. → Form a response. → Find the chat, annotation tools, or raise hand button → Type it or unmute.